 Taiwan may be a small country, but it has one of the most diverse cuisines in Asia — from bubble tea to stinky tofu — thanks to a mixture of Chinese, American, and Japanese influences.
 Whether you are a vegetarian or non-vegetarian, Taiwan has all the dishes to tickle your taste buds and give you a memorable food experience.
-Here are six delicacies you should try when visiting the island.

 1. Bubble tea

 No food item is as popular and characteristic of Taiwan as bubble tea.
 It was after all invented here.
 Contrary to what the name might suggest, the drink does not refer to tea with bubbles.
 Instead, the tea has bubble-like pearls that are made from tapioca.
 “The raw tapioca pearls, which are often black but can also be transparent or white, get cooked in boiling water until they become soft.
 The pearls are then kept in a simple syrup mixture so that they become sweet and remain chewy until they are ready for use,” according to Mic.

 Subscribe to our Newsletter!

 This is basically the Taiwanese equivalent of a hamburger.
 It is a specialty dish from the northern regions.
 The steamed bread is often filled with braised pork belly, nuts, pickled cabbage, and coriander.
 The pork belly is braised in a mixture of soy sauce, rice wine, and Chinese five-spice powder.
 The dish is usually very filling and tastes better than a normal burger.

 Many of the world’s most popular cuisines will have some dishes that just smell weird.
 In Taiwan, that dish is stinky tofu.
 It is an iconic snack with a unique, indescribable flavor that you can only understand by tasting.